aoswalt/prag-prog-notes/README.md

 The most important one seems to be the psychology, or culture, at work on a project

-One broken window, left unrepaired for any substantial length of time, instills in the inhabitants of the building a sense of abandonment—a sense that the powers that be don't care about the building
+One broken window, left unrepaired for any substantial length of time, instills in the inhabitants of the building a sense of abandonment - a sense that the powers that be don't care about the building

 hopelessness can be contagious